Celebrating bird migration—Ducks Unlimited Canada Skip to main content

 The spring and fall migrations of birds in North America are amazing feats of strength and endurance.
 The energy requirements and the physical demands on birds of all sizes are substantial.
 Some migrating species make their journeys with no stops and the trips may span several days.

-Share your migration moments on DUC’s Migration Tracker!
+Share your migration moments on Ducks Unlimited Canada's Migration Tracker!

 What species are you spotting?
 Take part in a nationwide citizen science effort by recording the birds you’re seeing in your backyards or wherever you enjoy the outdoors with DUC’s Migration Tracker.